BRONZE INKWELL DESK STAND BY BENJAMIN HAWKINS c1850 WITH MINIATURE 18ct GOLD POCKET BAROMETER

 THE MINIATURE 18 CARAT GOLD POCKET BAROMETER (c1870)

-This piece is offered together with a particularly fine 18 carat gold miniature aneroid pocket barometer altimeter, stock number PB0962, which is also available separately on our website.
+This piece is offered together with a particularly fine 18 carat gold miniature aneroid pocket barometer altimeter, stock number PB0962, which is also available separately on our website, and is described fully HERE.

 We should be clear: the barometer did not come with this inkwell originally.
 The suspension hook on the thermometer ring was almost certainly designed to hold a pocket watch — pocket barometers not having been invented until 1864, some fourteen years after the inkwell’s publication.
 It is equally possible, however, that the whole piece was manufactured in the 1860s to Hawkins’ 1850 design — in which case a pocket barometer would have been entirely contemporary.
 We cannot resolve this question with the evidence currently available, and we present it honestly as an open one.